 Wooden Rainbow Stacker • I LOVE wooden toys.
 This one grows with your baby.
 They can nest and stack the colorful blocks.

 Outdoor Blanket • I love this Skip Hop Outdoor Blanket.
 We use it all the time.
 This is waterproof, can be carried as a purse, and has a detachable cooler bag.
 The blanket is 5 feet by 5 feet.
-This is a “must have” for picnics or just if you want to hang outdoors with your baby.
-The Monkey Mat is another good option.
+This is a “must have” for picnics, tee-ball practice, little league games, or just if you want to hang outdoors with your children.
+The Monkey Mat is another good option for a waterproof picnic blanket.

-KidCo Go-Pod ~• This is a portable seat and activity station for babies that is great for when you aren’t at home.
-I liked it a lot for outdoor events.
+KidCo Go-Pod • This is a portable seat and activity station for babies that is great for when you aren’t at home.
+We use it a lot for outdoor events: hanging on the patio, watching older siblings soccer practice, entertaining the baby while the adults do some yard work, etc..
 There are loops to attach toys and a cup holder for drinks.
 The recommended age range is 4 months to walking.

 Obviously, you will buy clothes you like and think are adorable.
 If it’s your first baby and you know the baby’s sex beforehand, you will get a lot of gender-specific clothes as gifts before the baby arrives.
 We didn’t find out the sex either time, so pre-baby we received almost no clothes and post-baby we received some gender-specific clothing, which was really nice!